geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Oh, I merged the FP8.

 ##### **Chenyu** [[00:51:31](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3091)]
 I mean, I run the script.
 It seems to be using FP8 for the linears.
 So, I think it's fast.
 It's fast?
 Yeah.
 It's a bit faster.
-But now, training birds really is all bottleneck flash attention.
+But now, training BERTs really is all bottleneck flash attention.
 So, yes, the GEMM is faster, but it's the flash attention still.
-Or maybe not all flash attention, but it's more difficult to assess because bird is so small.
+Or maybe not all flash attention, but it's more difficult to assess because BERT is so small.

 ##### **Geohot** [[00:52:02](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3122)]
 Yeah.
-I mean, I don't buy this theory that bird is so small.
+I mean, I don't buy this theory that BERT is so small.
 That's why the flash attention is so small.
 I mean, I don't think the flash attention is unstable.

 ##### **Geohot** [[00:52:11](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3131)]
 It doesn't make sense to me.
 I think the problem..

 ##### **Geohot** [[00:52:17](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3137)]
-The flash attention being unstable because bird is small, that doesn't make sense to me.
+The flash attention being unstable because BERT is small, that doesn't make sense to me.
 I bet there's some instability with, like, how the max thing is being done.
 I bet the max thing is being done wrong.
 Oh, maybe.
 Like, there's a lot of ways to subtly do flash attention wrong that's going to get you to the max.
 But it's not going to get you these kind of nans that doesn't have anything to do with the JIT or doesn't have anything to do with..

 ##### **Geohot** [[00:52:46](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3166)]
 No, like, what do you mean it's too small?
 I just don't buy that.
 Oh, you are talking about the nan issue earlier?
 Yeah.